ZackTanCZ/What_is_OCR/EasyOCR_ReadME.md

-MapleStory Mobile (MSM) is a mobile MMORPG, inspired by Maplestory the popular MMORPG by Nexon.
-In simpler terms,it is a game of gathering resource to get stronger items and conquer bosses.
-To this end, players should seek to accumulate the greatest amount of resource within the shortest period of time.
-With the introduction of the Auto-Battle (AB) system in MSM, players can take a data-driven approach to decide how to achieve their goal of accumulating resources.
+MapleStory Mobile (MSM) is a mobile MMORPG inspired by the popular MMORPG, Maplestory, by Nexon.
+In essence, it's a game about gathering resources to enhance equipment and conquer challenging endgame content.
+To maximize resource accumulation, players often seek to optimize their gameplay.
+The introduction of the Auto-Battle (AB) system in MSM has provided a new opportunity for data-driven decision-making.

-The EasyOCR library is suitable for this task as our use case is relatively simple.
-EasyOCR will only need to scan the screenshot(s) of each AB session to extract the relevent statistics for analysis.
-Each screenshot doesn't change much.
-Therefore, we should not expect much variation in the extraction outcome.
+The EasyOCR library is well-suited for this task due to its simplicity.
+Our use case involves scanning screenshots of AB sessions to extract relevant statistics for analysis.
+Given the consistent nature of the screenshots, we anticipate minimal variation in extraction results.

-Figure 1.0
-Example screenshot of AB session
 ![ab_07_sf144](https://github.com/user-attachments/assets/88c48230-6c7d-499e-956d-833021bd7500)

-Referring to Figure 1.0, the
+Figure 1.0 - Example screenshot of a Auto-Battle session *Note - The important statistics include _duration, kill count, meso gained, red meso gained and total exp gained_.

+The following libraries are used in our use case
+  1. EasyOCR
+  2. PLI
+  3. Numpy
+  4. cv2
+  5. glob
+  6. pandas